safety

 Despite comprising only 9% of commuting mode share, people walking and biking are involved in 15% of all serious injury and fatality crashes.
 This percentage has steadily increased over the last five years.

-PM 8: Number of Public Transit Related Fatalities & Serious Injuries
+PM 8: # of Public Transit Related Fatalities & Serious Injuries

 The ATA Bus had no transit-related fatalities or serious injuries between 2016 and 2018.
 Public transit remains one of the safest modes of travel in our region.